seanchatmangpt/pm4py/README.md

 To track the incremental updates, please refer to the `CHANGELOG.md` file.

+## Contributing

+If you want to contribute to PM4Py, please review the [contributing guidelines and Contributor License Agreement (CLA)](https://processintelligence.solutions/pm4py/contributing).

 ## Third Party Dependencies

 As scientific library in the Python ecosystem, we rely on external libraries to offer our features.